teateatea/heartbreaker/A/B/C/Spells/Gleam Spell.md

 **[[Spell Ranges|Range]]:** Bedevilled creatures must initially be within line of sight.
 **Duration:** $L$ turns.

-Conjure a hovering magical spirit of radiance that does not shed heat, does not require air, and is not doused by water.
-A gleam per level may be summoned and the illumination of each is similar to torchlight.
+Summon up to $L$ gleams, hovering magical spirits of radiance that do not shed heat, do not require air, and cannot be doused by water.
+The illumination of each is similar to torchlight.

 Gleams may be directed to bedevil enemies, which will cause temporary blindness if a **saving throw** is failed as long as the spirit remains engaged.